cewi/PIChannel/README.md

 - USB-Stick for Media (You can for example export a Powerpoint-Presentation to single-sheet Jpeg-Files.
 For best results set size (graphics and video) to 1920 x 1080 (HD).

 ##Installation
-Copy Raspbian onto SD-Card.
-Easiest Way is via NOOBS as described [here](http://www.raspberrypi.org/help/noobs-setup/).
+Copy Raspbian onto the SD-Card.
+Easiest way is via NOOBS as described [here](http://www.raspberrypi.org/help/noobs-setup/).
 Choose only Raspbian for installation not any other (secondary) OS.
 Otherwise you get a boot loader which will ask you which OS to boot any time you start the raspi.
 Start the raspi, and log in (i.e. per ssh).
 Now you have to download and start several scripts as described below.
 Just copy and paste the code to the console.
 The scripts base on the work of Peter van Nes / reddipped.
-Thank You!
+Thanks!

 For a detailed description what these scripts are doing, see [here](http://www.reddipped.com/2014/06/grandpas-family-channel/)